dtflare/Random-or-Useful/README.md

 # Contributions
-We welcome contributions from anyone who wants to help improve this project!
+I welcome contributions from anyone who wants to help improve this project!
 There are many ways to contribute, including:

     Reporting issues or suggesting new features
     Fixing bugs or implementing enhancements